 Unfortunately, a bad manager can have exactly the opposite effect as Grove speaks to.
-A bad manager can crush engagement and motivation, tank productivity, and generally make coming to work a dread for their entire team.
+A poor manager can crush engagement and motivation, tank productivity, and generally make coming to work a dread for their entire team.

 In the same Gallup report, they found that "the manager accounts for at least 70% of the variance in employee engagement.”
 In the case of a bad manager, that lowered engagement then compounds into higher turnover among a variety of other problems:

 What is a bad manager?

 Becoming a manager is a career change just as much as deciding a profession you want to study in school.
 It requires learning new skills and taking on new responsibilities.

 As much as you might like to think that every one of your managers has the best of intentions, they may not be a good fit for management at all.

 The signs are often all around us when someone isn't a good fit to become a manager.
 Yet, it's easy for them to take the job anyways due to money, prestige, or simply inevitability because they've been around long enough.

-Today we'll look at some of the most common warning signs that someone is likely to be a bad manager and the consequences from those signs being ignored.
+Today we'll look at some of the most common warning signs that someone is likely to be a bad manager and the consequences of those signs being ignored.